 One CC.
 Done.

-| Model | What it is optimized for | Where it starts to fail |
+| Model | What it does well | Where it breaks down |

 |---|---|---|